Catahoula Parish is named for Catahoula Lake which is named for the Tensas Native American word meaning “big, clear lake”.

 See: The architect firm, J W Smith and Associates, designed many of the courthouses in Louisiana.
 These courthouses are found in Caldwell Parish, East Carroll Parish, Jackson Parish, Madison Parish, Natchitoches Parish and Ouachita Parish

-Note: The first courthouse was a log structure built in Harrisonburg in 1808.
+History: The parish was created in 1808 and Harrisonburg was selected as the parish seat.
+The first courthouse was a log structure built in Harrisonburg in 1808.
 In 1818, the second courthouse was a frame structure and in 1843, the third courthouse was a two story brick structure.
 The fourth and present courthouse was constructed in 1930 to 1931.

 Parish Couthouse – Harrisonburg